How and why families should share information about money and values

 Set yourself up for success.
 An underlying message throughout the survey is to communicate about money regularly and with purpose.
 Communicating should be an ongoing process, not a one-time event.
 We like to suggest to all families that that they have a “family money meeting” at least once a month.
 Consider a series of conversations over time, communicating about different aspects of money.
 Ask and answer questions – cross-generational dialogue requires collaboration – and openly discuss ideas, concerns, and fears.
 Taking the time to do this reinforces the simple fact that money is something to prioritize and regularly discuss.

 Establish meeting details.
 Rising Gen survey respondents cited the desire for structured family conversations around money.
 Consider scheduling time for these discussions in a quiet, neutral setting free from distractions.
-This helps to convey the importance of the topic and provides needed boundaries.
+This helps to convey the importance of the topic and provides healthy boundaries.

 Share history and values first.
 Before talking specifics, it will provide context to family members by talking about both individual and shared family values around money.